databio/pepatac/README.md

 Once you've specified your project to work with this pipeline, you will also inherit all the power of looper for your project.
 You can submit these jobs to a cluster with a simple change to your configuration file.
 Follow instructions in [configuring looper to use a cluster](http://looper.readthedocs.io/en/latest/cluster-computing.html).

 Looper can also summarize your results, monitor your runs, clean intermediate files to save disk space, and more.
 You can find additional details on what you can do with this in the [looper docs](http://looper.readthedocs.io/).

-## Running on a single sample:

-You never need to interface with the pipeline directly, but you can if you want.
-Just run `python pipelines/ATACseq.py -h` to see usage.
-See example command in [cmd.sh](cmd.sh).

 ## Contributing